Easy Chicken Salad Recipe

 To make this simple chicken salad you will need:

-Plain Greek Yogurt: Greek yogurt is thick and creamy, and it makes a great healthy substitute for mayonnaise.
+Plain Greek Yogurt or Mayo: Greek yogurt is thick and creamy, and it makes a great healthy substitute for mayonnaise.
 You can use full fat, 2% or nonfat Greek yogurt in this recipe, depending on your preferences.
 Be sure to use plain (not flavored) yogurt.
 Of course, you can use mayo in this recipe if you prefer.

 Seasonings: My recipe uses garlic powder, salt and pepper.
 I find that you don’t need to add too much seasoning because there are lots of flavors going on in this chicken salad.
 You can try adding a splash of lemon juice or a squeeze of Dijon mustard if you want.